STATSmonash/intro/README.md

 Presenter: Dr Ian Hunt, Monash Statistical Consulting Service

-Please have a computer with R and RStudio installed before the first session starts.
+Please have a computer with R and RStudio (Desktop) installed before the first session starts.
 RStudio is open source software and can be downloaded from: https://www.rstudio.com/products/rstudio/download/.
 Instructions for installing R (immediately before RStudio) are at the same site.

 Session 1: 10am-1.00pm 16 Nov